 Cloud security posture management (CSPM) is an essential building block for cloud security, helping you to ensure that your cloud services and assets are configured correctly.
 It’s analogous to installing good locks on your doors and windows.
 However, good locks are no use if the thief has a key.
 Attackers that have stolen credentials are like a thief that has a key to your house.
 In this case, you need to deploy defense in depth to detect attacker activity inside your environment, and that’s where CDR plays a critical role.

 We’d love to show you a demo of our new CDR capabilities.
-If you’re attending Black Hat (booth #2060), we can explain in person how Uptycs can help to reduce risk in your cloud environments.
+Request a personalized demo to learn how Uptycs can help to reduce risk in your cloud environments.